dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### 1.2 - Making it a geometry that will work okay with Mesh Objects

-Now that I have a basic example that is position only it is now time to work out an example that will also set up a normal and uv attribute so that I can use it with a mesh object.
+Now that I have an example that is position only out of the way it is now time to work out an example that will also set up a normal and uv attribute so that I can use it with a mesh object.
 There are a number additional attributes, and properties of interest that may come up also, but the core set of attributes are these three which are once again position, normal, and uv.

 One quick way to set up the normal attribute would be to just call the [compute vertex normals method](/2022/04/22/threejs-buffer-geometry-compute-vertex-normals/) of the buffer geometry class.
 In some cases I will need to create this manually, or mutate the values, however getting deep into that might be outside the scope of this post, or at least this section to say the least.
 If I want to use textures with one or more of the maps that are used for the material I will also need to set up the uv attribute for the geometry also.
 The process for this is more or less the same as setting up position, but I will want to think in terms of two values for each vertex rather than three.
 These two values for each vertex are a kind of x and y offset for a source texture when it comes to mapping each face.
 Again I will not be getting into this subject in depth here, but I think I should just make a quick example of how to set up these other attributes for a very simple custom geometry like this.